-‘People’s Convoy’ plans to slowly loop around the beltway Sunday
+‘People’s Convoy’ plans to slowly loop around the Beltway on Sunday

 “We’re trying to work with our local law enforcement communities because we want them to understand that we are law-abiding citizens that are just exercising our rights to this protest,” he said.
 But “every day is going to elevate what we do.”

-The convoy plans to roll out of Hagerstown at about 9:30 a.m.
+The convoy plans to roll out of Hagerstown about 9:30 a.m.
 Sunday, Brase said.
 It could take a while for a group that large to arrive on the Beltway.

 “We want to show the American people how large we are.”
 Brase said.
 “And we want to show our congressional leaders that we’re serious and we are here to negotiate.
 We are here to talk.
 We are law-abiding.
 We are peaceful.
 We don’t want to shut anything down and we’re not coming downtown. ”

-Many of the protesters in Hagerstown Saturday had made a 2,500-mile journey from Southern California.
+Many of the protesters in Hagerstown on Saturday had made a 2,500-mile journey from Southern California.
 They say they want to hold lawmakers accountable for the government’s pandemic responses.
-But many in the western Maryland city also expressed support for Trump and disgust for Biden.
+But many in the Western Maryland city also expressed support for Trump and disgust for Biden.

 Still, Brase said, they want their message heard without violence or lawbreaking.
 “We would like everybody to be able to have a safe, normal commute to and from their workplace,” Brase said.
 “So we would try to do so in a time that does not cripple the traffic more than necessary.
 Don’t worry about being late for work.”

-“We just have a message that we want heard,” Brase said.
+“We just have a message that we want heard,” he said.
 We’re not going anywhere until it’s heard.”